The Fibonacci Strategy Applied to Roulette

 Reverse Fibonacci betting system results

+The reverse version can yield positive results only if you consistently get your even-money bets right.
 It can also drain a significant amount of your bankroll if you encounter a loss after a positive series.

 Fibonacci Roulette Results Compared to Other Systems